 Historically, national legislative acts such as Title IX and the Clery Act were created to make higher education safer and more accessible for marginalized communities, especially womxn.
 Though they have had some positive impact, these legislative acts haven't been enough.
-106 schools across the nation are currently under investigation by the Dept, of Education's Office of Civil rights,
+106 schools across the nation are currently under investigation by the Dept, of Education's Office of Civil Rights.

-This has increased attention being given to sexual violence on college campuses per the national investigation of many institutions on their sexual assault policies.
-Last year the Office of Civil Rights from the U.S. Department of Education has been on multiple campuses looking into allegations of mishandling of students' reports of sexual assault.
+This has increased the attention being given to sexual violence on college campuses per the national investigation of many institutions on their sexual assault policies.
+Last year the Office of Civil Rights from the U.S. Department of Education was on multiple campuses looking into allegations of the mishandling of students' reports of sexual assault.
 A federal investigation of ineffective policies for supporting survivors of sexual violence pushes the State of Washington into the spotlight around this issue.
-The campaigns launched from the White House also has the attention of many concerned people.
-Since this issue is currently receiving a lot of wide-spread support and from many different local, state, and federal organizations, which helps to leverage our pressure and increasing the likelihood that specific legislators will be motivated to take a stand with us.
+This issue is currently receiving a lot of wide-spread support and from many different local, state, and federal organizations, which helps to leverage our pressure and increasing the likelihood that specific legislators will be motivated to take a stand with us.

-There are many campus groups, community organizations, and individual students who will want to get behind working on this issue because sexual and domestic violence 1) is an issue that is experienced across the identity spectrum and 2) drastically affects a victim/survivor's ability to be an active and healthy member of the campus community.
-Because of how strongly this issue impacts people on our campus and because of how deeply it is felt there are going to be many people that can relate to or care about this issue.
-This issue has to potential to build a broad coalition because there are many organizations and movements at the state and local level lobbying on the issues of sexual and domestic violence.
+There are many campus groups, community organizations, and individual students who will want to get behind working on this issue because sexual and domestic violence 1) is an issue that is experienced across the identity spectrum and 2) drastically affects a survivor's ability to be an active and healthy member of the campus community.
+Because of how strongly this issue impacts people on our campus and because of how deeply it is felt, there are going to be many people that relate to or care about this issue.
+This issue has the potential to build a broad coalition because there are many organizations and movements at the state and local level lobbying on the issues of sexual and domestic violence.
 Many of the campuses involved in the WS A have already been independently working on this issue and the report compiled by the WS A shows that this issue urgently needs to be addressed.
-Addressing this issue not from a prevention standpoint but from supporting survivors is a very powerful angle because from this angle there is no minimizing the issue or ignoring the fact that instances of sexual and domestic violence are taking place, impacting students and our universities are not doing enough to provide support.
-Also, many campuses have been lobbying on student success packages that include more funding for counseling services but by separating this issue into it's own agenda item is also a testament to the extreme and undeniable need for these services.
+Addressing this issue not from a prevention standpoint but from supporting survivors is a very powerful angle.
+From this angle there is no minimizing the issue or ignoring the fact that instances of sexual and domestic violence are taking place, impacting students, and our universities are not doing enough to provide support.
+Also, many campuses have been lobbying on student success packages that include more funding for counseling services.
+However, separating this issue into its own agenda item is also a testament to the extreme and undeniable need for these services.

-The following legislators have control over the budget and policies regarding higher education, depending on what part of the issue we are focusing on (funding v. policy.)
+The following legislators have control over the budget and policies regarding higher education, depending on what part of the issue on which we focus (funding v. policy.)